Anomaly Detection with Neural Parsers That Never Reject: Evaluation

-While our approach can thus be very effective for detecting several different types anomalies in the Simple-JSON format, the effectiveness of anomaly localization depends significantly upon the anomaly type, and is not necessarily improved by using a validation set.
-Letter deletions are correctly localized in all cases; however, for bracket deletions and letter insertions, localization rates are much lower, though still above the localization ratios; note that with a purely random strategy, which labels some proportion $p$ of tokens as potentially anomalous, the expected localization rate and ratio would both be $p$, i.e., the same.
-For both anomaly types, the localization problem can be inherently ambiguous; for example, given the anomalous sentence \mintinline[breaklines]{text}|{{{a}{b}}|, it is not possible to determine whether the missing right bracket was the sixth token in the uncorrupted sentence \mintinline[breaklines]{text}|{{{a}}{b}}| or the last token in \mintinline[breaklines]{text}|{{{a}{b}}}|; similarly, in \mintinline[breaklines]{text}|{ab}|, it is not clear whether \mintinline[breaklines]{text}|a| or \mintinline[breaklines]{text}|b| is the extra letter.
-However, we have observed situations where unexpected rules do not cover any tokens at all (for example, this is the case for the sentence in \cref{fig:proposed:parser:precedence}), or only cover the tokens that could not possibly be anomalous; thus, the localization algorithm could potentially be improved.
+For both bracket deletions and letter insertions, the localization problem can be inherently ambiguous; for example, given the anomalous sentence \mintinline[breaklines]{text}|{{{a}{b}}|, it is not possible to determine whether the missing right bracket was the sixth token in the uncorrupted sentence \mintinline[breaklines]{text}|{{{a}}{b}}| or the last token in \mintinline[breaklines]{text}|{{{a}{b}}}|; similarly, in \mintinline[breaklines]{text}|{ab}|, it is not clear whether \mintinline[breaklines]{text}|a| or \mintinline[breaklines]{text}|b| is the extra letter.
+However, we have observed situations where unexpected rules do not cover any tokens at all, or only cover the tokens that could not possibly be anomalous.
+An example of the former situation is shown in \cref{fig:proposed:parser:precedence}; here, the rule \mintinline[breaklines]{text}|'{G' -> '{G' '{G}'| has an unexpected precedence constraint, but it exists at a node that has no leaf nodes as children; thus, it does not cover any tokens.
+We have experimented with an alternative notion of coverage, where a token is covered so long as its leaf node is a descendant (not necessarily a child) of a node with an unexpected rule or a rule with an unexpected precedence constraint, but found that this resulted in poorer localization performance, with large localization ratios (i.e., with many tokens labeled as potentially anomalous).
+In \cref{sec:discussion}, we discuss a possible approach for improving localization accuracy.